mfkimbell/react-typescript-notes/README.md

 ## Error handling (and specifics for NextJS SSR error handling)

+(error boudnary is only for class components so i didnt spend much time thinking about it)

 Absolutely — here’s a tighter version that includes both:

 ---